 Your home can become affected by rising damp if there are:

 - High ground water levels

 - Weak, or low quality pore structure of wall materials

 - Low evaporation rates from the wall’s surface

-- Very little ventilation below suspended flooring
+- Little or no sub-floor ventilation below suspended flooring

 There are various types of wet rot that produces different types of fungi – each with their own unique features.
 Two of the most common species of wet rot include Coniophora Puteana and Poria Vaillantii.
 Wet rot fungi are known to produce ‘strands’ that is usually confined to the area of dampness.Wet rot will require specialist timber treatments to ensure successful eradication, removal and replacement of affected timber.
 All treatments are to be carried out in accordance with the PCA Code of Practice for Remedial Timber Treatment by an experienced expert.
 If you are worried about a potential wet rot outbreak or have had a bad experience with a previous company, get in touch today for more information, advice or to book a comprehensive damp proofing survey.

 If you’ve been experiencing small damp patches and mould around your home, it could be caused by internal ventilation and poor ‘condensation control’.
 Not all sources of moisture will require comprehensive damp proofing, and there are things you can do to reduce the levels of moisture in your home.
 It’s quite common for homes in the UK to experience condensation, especially during the winter months.
 Condensation can even present itself in the best built and damp proofed homes, with high levels of unmanaged condensation caused mould patches and damp marks on walls.